 Taking your preventer medicine every day as prescribed, even if you feel well, cuts down the inflammation in your airways.
 And because your airways are less inflamed, you're less likely to react to any triggers you come across.

-So put a few things in place to stop asthma symptoms spoiling your festival season.
+Here's how you can stop asthma symptoms spoiling your festival season.

 Before you go